 Three credits of additional lab work are required for the major.
 These credits can be satisfied by research (CHEM 699, for example) or by courses.
 Please see the Requirements tab in the Guide for a complete list of options.
 CHEM 346 is one option, and when taken for 2 credits also satisfies Comm-B. CHEM 346 is ONLY offered in FALL semester, with most students taking it in their fourth year.
 Students not planning to take CHEM 346 should plan to take their Comm-B earlier through one of their other required breadth courses.

 The chemistry advisor provides advising for chemistry majors and prospective chemistry majors.
 Both appointments and drop-in hours are available.
-See Undergraduate Advising on the Chemistry website for more details.
+See Undergraduate Advising on the Department of Chemistry website for more details.

 Chemistry majors interested in getting involved in research should explore the undergraduate research pages on the chemistry website.
 Students needing additional information may contact the undergraduate research director by email.